sjbylo/lab-ocp4/workshop/content/exercises/40-source-to-image.md

     <title>Favourite Linux distribution</title>
 ```

-The application can be further tested using a helper-script.
+The application can be further tested using our helper-script.

 Post a few random votes to the application using the help-script: